pianoza/sub-cortical_segmentation/README.md

 # Sub-cortical brain structure segmentation of MRI

 Subcortical brain structure segmentation of MRI images using a combination of convolutional and a-priori spatial feautures.
-An electronic prepint of the method is available here: [https://arxiv.org/abs/1709.09075](https://arxiv.org/abs/1709.09075)
+Related paper of the method is available here: [https://www.medicalimageanalysisjournal.com/article/S1361-8415(18)30383-9/abstract](https://www.medicalimageanalysisjournal.com/article/S1361-8415(18)30383-9/abstract)

 ## Overview: